Qovery/documentation/website/docs/community/reward/friend-sponsorship.md

 ---
-last_modified_on: "2021-07-26"
+last_modified_on: "2021-08-30"
-title: Friend Sponsorship
+title: Referral Program
 description: Invite a friend to join Qovery and get both rewarded
 ---

 import Alert from '@site/src/components/Alert';

-The **Friend Sponsorship** referral program rewards you when you recommend and invite a friend to join Qovery.
+The referral program rewards you when you recommend and invite a friend to join Qovery.
 More you invite friends and more you get rewarded. [read more][urls.qovery_billing_context].

 In this page, I explain how you can earn free Qovery credits by inviting friends.